devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 sudo mkdir -p /etc/apt/keyrings
 ```
+- /etc/apt/keyrings: This is the directory where trusted GPG keys for package sources will be stored.
+ScyllaDB’s key will be saved here to verify the authenticity of the packages.

 ``` bash
 sudo gpg --homedir /tmp --no-default-keyring --keyring /etc/apt/keyrings/scylladb.gpg --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys A43E06657BAC99E3
 ```
+- This command retrieves and adds ScyllaDB’s public GPG key to a keyring at /etc/apt/keyrings/scylladb.gpg.
+The key is fetched from Ubuntu's key server, allowing APT to verify the authenticity of packages from the ScyllaDB repository.

 ``` bash
 sudo wget -O /etc/apt/sources.list.d/scylla.list http://downloads.scylladb.com/deb/debian/scylla-6.2.list
 ```
+- the wget command downloads the ScyllaDB repository configuration file (scylla-6.2.list) and saves it to /etc/apt/sources.list.d/.
+This file contains the necessary information for APT to locate and access ScyllaDB packages for installation and updates, enabling secure downloads directly from ScyllaDB’s repository.

 ![Screenshot 2024-11-11 at 10 32 02 PM](https://github.com/user-attachments/assets/3a882821-e761-47e4-bfba-851539d93080)

 ### Install ScyllaDB packages.